robmasocco/AOS-TAG/ideas.md

 # EXTRAS
 - Module parameters consistency check at insertion, especially for max values and sizes of stuff.
-- Signals support in system calls.
+- Signals support in system calls: handlers will be called upon return to user mode, so all you have to do is place threads on an interruptible wait queue, check for pending signals and in case return -EINTR in system calls.
+This is because signals are a user mode facility.
+Test this first.
 - Module locking: module "put" and "get" to prevent removal.
 - Consider that a message can be as long as a page, at most... consider implementing an allocator based on pools of pages, multiple usages of a single page, using get_free_pages and the like, or just use